Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Allocate one Elastic IP address in each Availability Zone.
 Associate the Elastic IP address with all the instances in the Availability Zone.
 - [ ] Place the instances behind a Network Load Balancer (NLB).
 Send the traffic to the internet through the private IP address of the NLB.
 - [ ] Update the main route table to send the traffic to the internet through an Elastic IP address that is assigned to each instance.

+### A SysOps Administrator is managing an application that runs on Amazon EC2 instances behind an Application Load Balancer.
+The instances run in an Auto Scaling group across multiple Availability Zones.
+The application stores data in an Amazon RDS MySQL DB instance.
+The Administrator must ensure that that application stays available if the database becomes unresponsive.
+How can these requirements be met?

+- [ ] Create read replicas for the RDS database and use them in case of a database failure.
+- [ ] Create a new RDS instance from the snapshot of the original RDS instance if a failure occurs.
+- [ ] Keep a separate RDS database running and switch the endpoint in the web application if a failure occurs.
+- [x] Modify the RDS instance to be a Multi-AZ deployment.